olvaffe/olv-notes/graphics/gpus/amd.md

 - FMASK is optional and is used for MSAA compression up to GFX10
   - it is removed from GFX11+
+  - as a color buffer, it requires `S_028C70_COMPRESSION`
+  - as a texture, it requires a separate descriptor
 - <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_AMD_shader_fragment_mask.html>
   - each pixel has N samples
   - when two samples share the same value, the value is stored only once